 Following the initial planning session, they called Jheri Fleet, then Director of the Austin Writers’ League, for help.
 She guided them with practical advice about such things as meeting place and level of dues, then gave them a list of Austin Writers’ League members in Williamson County and suggested contacting them.
 She encouraged them to set a date for a first meeting, inviting local AWL members and others.
 Lois Parker offered her home for the first meeting, writing a letter of invitation which Ingrid typed and sent to nearly 60 people.
 On April 17, 1989, thirteen people laid a foundation for the organization that grew into the San Gabriel Writers League.
 Those founding members are Mary and John Fenoglio, Jeane Hutson, Morton King, Ed and Ingrid Lansford, Mary Loescher, Elizabeth Moon, Elaine O’Brien, Lois Parker, A. W. and Martha Tieken, and Roma Weirich.

 Morton King suggested the name, “San Gabriel Writers’ League.”
-The group decided to remain informal, with members rotating the jobs of “convenor” responsible for the program and “scribe” to record minutes.
+The group decided to remain informal, with members rotating the jobs of “convener” responsible for the program and “scribe” to record minutes.
 Later, Pat Ball took on the job of treasurer to collect the nominal dues, becoming the first to hold that office.

 Membership quickly grew beyond the original thirteen people.
 In the beginning, members gave presentations and workshop-type programs, but by the second year, speakers from outside the group came to share their expertise.